Neighborhood Water Resources Enhancement Grant

 The Neighborhood Water Resources Enhancement Grant (NWREG) awards grants of up to $1,000 for projects on private property that enhance water quality.
 Grant recipients receive a reimbursement after completing their project.

 Applying for the Grant

 The NWREG is a reimbursement grant with awards of up to $1,000.
 The grant may not be used retroactively (i.e. for projects already underway or completed).
-For grants that are awarded, please make sure that the grant agreement has been signed by the City before spending money on your project.
+If you are awarded a grant, please make sure that the grant agreement has been signed by the City before spending money on your project.
 Purchases made after the grant agreement is signed are eligible for reimbursement.